kuanchoulai10/dcard-hw/README.md

 To simplify the problem, **we define a trending post as one that receives at least 1000 likes within 36 hours of being posted.** During testing, we will calculate whether a post's like count exceeds 1000 within 36 hours to determine the ground truth or prediction benchmark.

+!!! abstract

+    ```shell
+    $ tree
+    .
+    ├── eda_evaluation.ipynb: A Jupyter notebook used for generating visualizations.
+    ├── outputs
+    │   ├── best_model.h5: The best model obtained after training.
+    │   ├── cv_results.csv: Cross-validation results.
+    │   └── output.csv: Prediction results for the public dataset.
+    ├── predict.py: A utility script for making predictions.
+    ├── preprocessing.py: A shared utility script for database connections, preprocessing, and other common functions.
+    ├── requirements.txt: A list of required Python packages and their versions.
+    └── training.py: A utility script for training the model.
+    ```

+    The training dataset includes articles spanning from April 1, 2019, to the end of October 2019, covering approximately seven months.
+The dataset contains around 793,000 articles, of which about 2.32% (approximately 18,000 articles) are classified as popular.
+Through exploratory data analysis, we observed high correlations among variables.
+Additionally, the timing of article publication significantly influences the proportion of popular articles and the total number of likes within the first 36 hours of posting.

+    We decided to use a "binary classification model without considering sequential information" as our primary approach, focusing on handling imbalanced datasets, tree-based ensemble models, and subsequent discussions.
+The training process was divided into three main stages:

+    1. Resampling
+    2. Column Transformation
+    3. Classification

+    After experimentation, we opted to omit the "feature transformation" stage.
+In total, 108 combinations were tested using `GridSearchCV` with `cv=3` to find the optimal configuration.

+    Using the f1-score as the evaluation metric, the best-performing model was an `AdaBoostClassifier` without any resampling.
+This model consisted of 100 decision trees, each limited to a depth of 2.
+The average f1-score from cross-validation was 0.56, while the f1-score on the public test set was 0.53.
+Key findings from the experiments include:

+    - Different resampling strategies significantly impact the f1-score.
+    - Resampling strategies can effectively identify genuinely popular articles.
+However, this comes at the cost of reduced trust in the model's predictions of popular articles.
+    - Under both "SMOTE resampling" and "no resampling" scenarios, the choice of classifier did not lead to substantial changes in the f1-score.
+    - The choice of classifier had a relatively minor impact on the f1-score.

+    Finally, we discussed several potential future directions, including exploring other resampling techniques, alternative evaluation metrics, and incorporating sequential information.

 ## Training Dataset

 The training dataset covers posts from April 1, 2019, to the end of October 2019, approximately 7 months.
 It contains around 794,000 posts, of which about 2.32% (approximately 18,000 posts) are trending.